d-krupke/AlgLab-WS2425-material/sheets/03_sat/exercises/01_k_centers/README.md

 > <details>
 > <summary>Click here for a list of common mistakes to avoid in this exercise</summary>
 >
-> 1. **Not reducing the search space with every new incumbent** Remember that
+> 1. **Not Reducing the Search Space with Each New Incumbent** When the decision
->    when the decision variant returns a solution, the objective value of the
+>    variant returns a solution, the objective value of that solution serves as
->    solution is a valid upper bound for the optimization variant, not just the
+>    a valid upper bound for the optimization variant.
+Do not forget to narrow
+>    the search space accordingly, rather than continuing to search for the
->    objective you have been looking for.
+>    previously targeted objective value.
-> 2. **Encoding Shortest Paths within the SAT Formulation** A common error is
->    attempting to let the SAT solver compute shortest paths as part of the
->    solution.
-Remember, the SAT solver is not meant to handle shortest-path
->    computations.
-It is absolutely fine to preprocess the graph and compute all
->    shortest paths before formulating the SAT constraints, as path lengths are
->    not part of the decisions in this problem.
-> 3. **Overlooking the Center Vertex in Distance Calculations** When identifying
->    which vertices are within a given distance of a potential center, do not
->    forget that the center vertex itself is always within zero distance.
-Be
->    sure to include the center vertex in the set of reachable vertices within
->    the specified distance.
-> 4. **Restricting the Objective Search to Integer Values** Another frequent
+> 2. **Restricting the Objective Search to Integer Values** A common mistake is
->    error is limiting the search for the objective to integer values or
+>    limiting the search for objective values to integers or rounding distances
->    attempting to round distances to large integers.
-The distances may not be
+>    to large integers.
+Distances may not be integral, and rounding can lead to
->    integral and rounding can be highly inefficient.
-Compute the list of
+>    inefficiencies.
+Instead, compute the list of all potential objective values
->    possible objective values first and work directly on this list.
+>    and work directly with this list.
 >
 > </details>